umbertopicchini/umbertopicchini.github.io/_pages/contact.md

 author_profile: true

 ---
 **THIS PAGE IS UNDER CONSTRUCTION.
-Will soon add physical coordinates to find me at University of Githenburg and a snail mail address**
+I will soon add physical coordinates to find me at the Department of Mathematics, University of Gothenburg, and a snail mail address**

 * E-mail: umberto [at] maths.lth.se
 * Twitter: [uPicchini](http://twitter.com/uPicchini)